 The blackjack basic strategy trainer game helps you practice blackjack strategy and play optimally, based on the mathematical probabilities of the game.

-This blackjack strategy trainer is available as a part of our downloadable free blackjack app or as a separate online version below:
+This blackjack strategy trainer is available as a part of our downloadable free blackjack app.

 You can click on the "i" button on the left-hand side of the screen to view the basic strategy chart at any time.